A Discrete Proof of The General Jordan-Schoenflies Theorem: Properties of the Gradual Variation of Discrete Manifolds

-The thin-dashed curve in Fig. 11 (a) is the first one leaving $C_{i-1}$, which is gradually varied, to go to $C_{i-1}$.
-Then, the thin-dashed curve of Fig. 11 (b) is the next curve to do so, and so on.
-We will eventually reach $C_i$.
+The thin-dashed curve in Fig.\ 11 (a) is the first one leaving $C_{i-1}$, which is gradually varied, to go to $C_{i-1}$.
+Then, the thin-dashed curve of Fig.\ 11 (b) is the next curve to do the same.
+If we continue, we will eventually reach $C_i$.

-Another property of the sequence is that the only difference between any two adjacent curves is that they share a 2-cell.
-There are five steps to get to $C_i$ and pass all five 2-cells.
+Another property of the sequence is that any two adjacent curves differ by a 2-cell (i.e., the only difference between any two adjacent curves is that they share a 2-cell).
+There are five steps to get to $C_i$ by passing all five 2-cells.

 In higher dimensional cases, we can always make such sequences for simplices or cubic cells.